-Note: You are currently viewing documentation for Moodle 3.0.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Advanced Audio.
+Note: You are currently viewing documentation for Moodle 2.2.
+Up-to-date documentation for the latest stable version is available here: Advanced Audio.

 - This is a troubleshooting page about creating audio files and using them to best effect in Moodle.